 You can experience the fright and horror of the Ripper’s heinous crimes first-hand on our Jack the Ripper tour.
 Step back in time as you explore the sights and sounds of Victorian London with our exclusive Ripper-Vision, following in the footsteps of Jack the Ripper himself as you visit the murder sites and other noteworthy locations in the Whitechapel Murders case.
-Your knowledgeable guide will be an experienced Ripperologist who will be perfectly placed to afford you a unique glimpse into the notorious tale of Jack the Ripper.
+Your knowledgeable guide write my assignment will be an experienced Ripperologist who will be perfectly placed to afford you a unique glimpse into the notorious tale of Jack the Ripper.

 For more information or details of our Jack the Ripper walking tour of the East End, please don’t hesitate to get in touch with our team today.